cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 [online documentation](https://github.com/cloudpilot-emu/cloudpilot/blob/master/doc/networking.md)
 for detailed instructions.

 # Backing up your virtual devices

 Virtual devices can be backed up by creating either session snapshots or DB backups.
-This feature is not available on PalmOS 2 and earlier.
+The latter feature is not available on PalmOS 2 and earlier.

 ### Device snapshots